tembo-io/website/blog/2023-08-31-tuning-autovacuum/index.md

 ![scale-factor](scale_factor.png "scale-factor")

-scaling factor: 1
-query mode: simple
-number of clients: 15
-number of threads: 1
-duration: 300 s
-number of transactions actually processed: 1374255 latency average = 3.250 ms latency stddev = 0.950 ms
-initial connection time = 421.651 ms
-tps = 4587.258737 (without initial connection time) statement latencies in milliseconds:
-         3.250  DO $$

-Reducing the scale factor had limited effect on our result, unfortunately.
+Reducing the scale factor had minimal impact on our result, so allowing the autovacuum to trigger sooner did not help.
+We can see that the period of the sawtooth pattern is still about 60 seconds, which means there we are probably limited by `autovacuum_naptime`, which we'll talk about next.

 ## A Quick Siesta for Your System

-The autovacuum_naptime parameter in PostgreSQL dictates the duration between auto-vacuum runs.
-By default, PostgreSQL has set intervals for these operations.
-Depending on just how high-churn your workloads are, it might be necessary to decrease this value, whereas a longer interval could be suited for environments that are not churning at such a high rate.
-For a table that has incredibly high churn, like a queue, it is likely that the table routinely sits near 100% bloat.
+The autovacuum_naptime parameter in Postgres specifies the minimum delay between autovacuum runs on any given database.
+The default (which we set earlier) is `1min`.
+Generally, depending on just how high-churn your workloads are, it might be necessary to decrease this value, whereas a longer interval could be suited for environments that are not churning at such a high rate.
+But our table has a crazy amount of churn.

 We want to reduce the height of the latency peaks.
 One way to do this is to make the vacuum more aggressive and tell it to run sooner.
-We tried to influence that by setting the autovacuum_vacuum_scale_factor, but we can also lower the autovacuum_naptime value, which will also allow it to run sooner.
+We tried to influence that by setting the `autovacuum_vacuum_scale_factor`, but we can also lower the `autovacuum_naptime` value, which will also allow it to run sooner.
 Let’s cut it in half.

 ```sql
 ALTER SYSTEM SET autovacuum_naptime = '30s';